yingweiwo

 Additional Infomation

-Apelin-13 is a 13 amino acid oligopeptide which is the ligand for the apelin receptor (also known as the APJ receptor).
-It exhibits hypotensive and neuroprotective effects, and may be a potential prognostic biomarker for acute ischemic stroke and multiple sclerosis.
-It has a role as an antihypertensive agent, a biomarker, an autophagy inhibitor, a neuroprotective agent and a human metabolite.
-It is a conjugate base of an apelin-13(3+).
+Apelin-13 is a 13-amino acid oligopeptide that is a ligand for the apelin receptor (also known as the APJ receptor).
+It has hypotensive and neuroprotective effects and may be a potential prognostic biomarker for acute ischemic stroke and multiple sclerosis.
+It can function as an antihypertensive drug, biomarker, autophagy inhibitor, neuroprotective agent, and human metabolite.
+It is the conjugate base of apelin-13(3+).

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.